 Luke has arrived at CBR-East!

-We do have one word the describes Luke - happy. :) Luke is incredibly friendly, and seems to love everyone he meets - dogs, men, women, children...
-(We do not know about cats, but think Luke would just want to play with them.)
+We do have one word that describes Luke - happy. :) Luke is incredibly friendly, and seems to love everyone he meets - men, women, children...
+He even likes the kitten, but just wants to be near her. :) We would recommend that Luke be an only dog, though, because when he has to share space with some other adult male dogs, he doesn't always enjoy that!
 He is cratetrained and is working on his housetraining.
-He has a few extra pounds to lose, but is doing a great job!
 He likes to run and play, and his tail is always wagging.
+He loves to just curl up in a dog bed in the same room you are in.
 He is soft like a teddy bear and he'll follow you around just to be near you.
 He is quite sweet and incredibly adoptable. :) OK, so maybe there is more than one word to describe the adorable Luke!
 Please consider giving this little dog, who has spent his entire life being used in nontoxic dosing studies for biomedical research, a chance to "retire" as a loved housepet!
 You won't be disappointed!

 To learn more about retired laboratory beagles, please click here.